oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

    - **default_freeform_tags**: freeform tags to apply to all groups, unless overriden by *freeform_tags* attribute within each group object.
      **Note**: Freeform tags are limited to 10 tags per OCI resource.

 Check the [examples](./examples/) folder for module usage.
-Specifically, see [vision](./examples/vision/README.md) example to deploy two identity domains.
+Specifically, see [vision](./examples/vision/README.md) example to deploy two identity domains including groups, dynamic_groups and users.

 ## Requirements
 ### IAM Permissions